 Although Oklahoma is an open carry state, many regulations must be followed to avoid potentially serious charges that could result in time spent in jail or prison.

-The most common misdemeanor gun charges are carrying a weapon, carrying a firearm while intoxicated, reckless conduct with the firearm, transporting a loaded firearm in your vehicle, and pointing a weapon.
+The most common Oklahoma misdemeanor gun charges are carrying a weapon, carrying a firearm while intoxicated, reckless conduct with a firearm, transporting a loaded firearm in your vehicle, and pointing a weapon.
 They are all criminal charges.

-Factors that can aggravate a misdemeanor gun charge are all related to the manner in which the gun is used.
-Whether a gun charge is a misdemeanor or a felony is going to be based solely on what the government claims you did with that firearm.
-If the claim is you had a loaded firearm in your vehicle, it would be charged as a misdemeanor.
+Factors that can aggravate a misdemeanor gun charge are all related to how the gun is used.
+Under Oklahoma law, what makes a gun charge a misdemeanor or a felony is based on what law enforcement claims you did with that firearm.
+If they claim that you had a loaded handgun in your vehicle, it would be charged as a misdemeanor.
 If they allege you had a loaded firearm in your vehicle and also claim you were selling drugs, you could be facing a felony charge of possession of a firearm in the commission of a felony.
-It’s not that a misdemeanor can’t be bumped up to a felony, it’s either they think they have evidence to charge you with a misdemeanor, or they think they have evidence to charge you with the felony.
+It’s not that a misdemeanor can’t be bumped up to a felony, it’s either they think they have evidence to charge you with a misdemeanor, or they think they have evidence to charge you with a felony.

-Most common felony gun crimes are possession of a firearm by a felon after a former conviction, possession of a firearm in the commission of a felony, robbery with the firearm, using a vehicle to facilitate the discharge of a firearm, commonly known as a drive-by, shooting with intent to kill, and assault and battery with the deadly weapon.
+The most common felony gun crimes are possession of a firearm by a felon after a former conviction (gun ownership is prohibited for convicted felons), possession of a firearm in the commission of a felony, robbery with a firearm, using a vehicle to facilitate the discharge of a firearm, commonly known as a drive-by, shooting with intent to kill, and assault and battery with a deadly weapon.

-What Are 85% Crimes?
-How Do They Relate To Gun Crimes In Oklahoma?
+What Are 85% of Crimes?
+How Do They Relate to Gun Crimes in Oklahoma?